Iran–Israel relations: In Iran

 On 6 May 2014, it was reported that a blast shook the Iranian city of Qazvin.
 Los Angeles Times reported that the city might be home to a secret nuclear facility.

 Iranian state media reported that on 24 August 2014, IRGC had shot down an Israeli drone near Natanz fuel enrichment plant.
-Israeli military did not comment on the reports.
+The Israeli military did not comment on the reports.

 Two workers were killed in an explosion that took place at a military explosives factory southeast of Tehran, near the suspected nuclear reactor in Parchin.
 In what was claimed by a Kuwaiti newspaper to be a response ordered by Iran, Hezbollah set off an explosive device on the border between Lebanon and the Israeli-controlled side of the Shebaa farms, wounding two Israeli soldiers.
 Israel responded with artillery fire toward two Hezbollah positions in southern Lebanon.

+On 7 January 2026, Iranian state media reported that Iran executed a man identified as Ali Ardestani after convicting him of spying for Israel’s intelligence service, Mossad, a move criticised by human rights groups as part of a pattern of politically motivated executions and trials lacking due process.